opentx/opentx.github.io/_posts/2014-06-02-lua-wizard.md

 This is why the OpenTX team have added a model Wizard function for OpenTX 2.0.
 The model wizard will let you answer a number of questions and as a result a model will be set up for you according to your specific model.

-The Wizard is implemented in LUA-scripting and is not part of the actual OpenTX firmware.
+The Wizard is implemented in Lua-scripting and is not part of the actual OpenTX firmware.
 This means that the you need to download and place the wizard files on the microSD-card in the radio yourself.
 Support for this may be added to Companion at a later time, but at the moment the installation is manual.

 Other limitations are that the wizard is only available in English and for the Taranis.